AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 Once you have provided all required information about your plugin, including icons and screenshots, you will be asked to attach your plugin package.
 Make sure to properly [package your plugin](/distribution/packaging.md) into an `.xdx` file.

-When your plugin passes all validation checks by the I/O Console, the "Submit" button will be activated for you to click.
+When your plugin passes all validation checks by the Adobe Developer Console, the "Submit" button will be activated for you to click.

 Congratulations on your submission!
 We can't wait to have a look at what you've created!